BlueQuartzSoftware/simplnx/src/Plugins/ITKImageProcessing/docs/ITKGrayscaleGrindPeakImage.md

-# ITK Grayscale Grind Peak Image Filter (ITKGrayscaleGrindPeakImage)
+# ITK Grayscale Grind Peak Image Filter

 Remove local maxima not connected to the boundary of the image.